 Ulta is one of the largest and most successful beauty brands in the world.
-They’ve defined themselves as a one-stop-shop for all things beauty.
-Honest Beauty, on the other hand, exclusively sells their own line and markets their brand as clean beauty to appeal to consumers who value products that are ethically-sourced and free of toxic ingredients.
-Whatever your brand’s branding strategy be, have it be identifiable as quickly as possible so customers know exactly what you offer.
+It’s defined itself as a one-stop shop for all things beauty.
+Honest Beauty, on the other hand, exclusively sells its own line and markets its brand as clean beauty to appeal to consumers who value products that are ethically sourced and free of toxic ingredients.
+Whatever your brand’s branding strategy is, have it be identifiable as quickly as possible so customers know exactly what you offer.

-The Balm’s homepage tells customers exactly what they’re all about.
-Their product names are a plethora of puns coupled with colorful comic book-like packaging that’s eye-catching and unique to their brand.
-Each product resembles a collectors item and the designs work together to collectively tell a story.
+The Balm’s social media tells customers exactly what it’s all about.
+Its product imagery and messaging are full of a plethora of puns coupled with colorful comic book-like packaging that’s eye-catching and unique to its brand.
+Each product resembles a collector's item and the designs work together to tell a story.

-They immediately introduce the rewards program they offer while simultaneously inviting you to join #theBalmers.
-For many brands like The Balm, their reward program members are the core of their customer base and beauty community.
+It immediately introduces the rewards program it offers while simultaneously inviting you to join #theBalmers through a rewards program launcher visible on every page of its website.
+For many brands like The Balm, its reward program members are the core of its customer base and beauty community.

-If you’re clear about your brand vision and ensure this is cohesive with your rewards program, it will help streamline the process of transforming a new customer to a member of your loyal beauty community.
+If you’re clear about your brand vision and ensure this is cohesive with your rewards program, it will help streamline the process of transforming a new customer into a loyal member of your beauty community.
 When a customer connects with your story, purpose, and core brand values, it increases the likelihood of them shopping with you again.

 2. Build and nurture your beauty community

 Sephora runs one of the most successful rewards programs in the industry resulting in one of the strongest beauty communities.
-They have three tiers to their community consisting of beauty insiders, VIB and Rouge members.
-Naming your community is key to creating a sense of immediate engagement, and it makes your customers feel like they are instantly a part of something bigger, and then you can really get the community going.
+Its Beauty Insider program has three tiers consisting of beauty insiders, VIB, and Rouge members.
+Naming your rewards community is key to creating a sense of immediate engagement, and it makes your customers feel like they are instantly a part of something bigger, and then you can get the community going.

 Create a constant forum for communication

-In the age of social media, a potential customer can discover you on a number of online channels.
+In the age of social media, a potential customer can discover you on many online channels.
 Keeping up to date on your social media platforms and using them to be loud about your brand community is a great way to encourage interaction among your customer base and will help create a tight-knit community that will increase customer loyalty.

-With 19.9 million followers on Instagram, Sephora uses their platform to interact with their community and encourage them to to interact with one another.
-They also make sure to keep all their social platforms consistent with relevant information including details on sales/promotions and when it will begin for each member tier of their rewards program.
+With 21.7 million followers on Instagram, Sephora uses its platform to interact with its community and encourages them to interact with one another.
+It also makes sure to keep all its social platforms consistent with relevant information including details on sales, promotions, and events designed exclusively for its rewards program members.

 Bringing them in on the process

-Glossier, a direct-to-consumer beauty company, has grown by including their customers on their journey.
-Exceeding a $1 billion evaluation with their last investor funding, they attribute their success to a strong focus on transparency and carefully crafted communication with their customers.
-Keeping a very open line of communication with their consumers allowed them to set themselves apart from other brands by crowdsourcing.
+BYBI, a direct-to-consumer beauty company, has grown by including its customers on its journey.
+Raising $9.3M over two rounds of funding, BYBI attributes its success to a strong focus on transparency and carefully crafted communication with its customers.
+Keeping a very open line of communication with its consumers allowed it to set itself apart from other brands by crowdsourcing.